kuletxcore/kxc-fortnite-bot/README.md

 1. Create a new heroku app on the [Heroku Dashboard](https://herokuapp.com/) by clicking on ```New``` and selecting ```New App```.
    * Select your server and confirm its creation.
    * Make sure your Heroku account is connected to your github account via the ```Deploy``` tab.
-   * Enable automatic deploys and select your forked repository.
+   * Enable automatic deploys and select your repository.
-   * Click on ```Deploy Branch``` to ensure a copy of the repo is saved and ready on heroku.
+   * Click on ```Deploy Branch``` to ensure a copy of the repo is initialized and ready on heroku.
    * Go to the ```Resources``` tab and make sure that the dyno worker is ___switched off!___ This is a very important step on creating this bot, so keep that in mind.

 2. Create a [new twitter account](https://twitter.com/).
 (If you already have one, please use your twitter account instead and skip straight to step 3.)